vtex/releasy/README.md

 Releasy helps you release versions of your projects easily!
 It currently works with [NodeJS package.json files](#json-files) and [C# AssemblyInfo.cs files](#c-files).

 Releasy will automatically do the following:
- - Increment the version in the file
+ - Increment the version in the `manifest.json` or `package.json` file;
- - Commit the changed version file
+ - Commit the changed version file;
- - Create a Git tag with the version
+ - Create a Git tag with the version;
- - Push the tag and changes to the Git remote
+ - Push the tag and changes to the Git remote;
+ - If exists, increment version and date in the `CHANGELOG.md`;
+    - For this, you need to follow the format of CHANGELOG of [Keep a Changelog](http://keepachangelog.com/en/1.0.0/)
+ - Post the release notes from CHANGELOG on GitHub release.

+## Settings

+A [GitHub Personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) will be needed to create the release on GitHub.
+When you created, add the token to an environment variable named `GITHUB_API_TOKEN` in your `~/.bash_profile`.

 ## Usage

-If you want to see what happens, just grab it (`npm i -g releasy`) and run anything with the **`--dry-run`** flag.
-This will only show you what would happen, without actually applying any changes.
+If you want to see what happens, grab it (`npm i -g releasy`) and run anything with the **`--dry-run`** flag.
+This mode will only show you what would happen, without actually applying any changes.
 At any time, calling `releasy -h` or `releasy --help` will show you the list of options available.
 Try it.

 The **default behavior** increments the `patch` and creates a `beta` prerelease using the `package.json` file.